Skip to main content

 This article will walk you through the steps to take, but first, a note about the resources available for this topic.

 1. Please consider watching the webinar Proactive Change Management for Plugins for critical advice related to managing and anticipating the risks associated with plugins.
 A major disruption such as this is a good time to understand the larger picture of plugins in the ArchivesSpace community.
-The advice in this webinar is universal and will continue to apply beyond 4.0.
+The advice in this webinar is universal and will continue to apply to any version.

 2. Watch the Plugin Supplement Video for Atlas Customers, recorded specifically for you, our customers.
 If you choose to skip the longer webinar, please do watch this supplement.